tryton/tryton/doc/reference.rst

 .. class:: BudgetLineMixin

-   Th *BudgetLineMixin* provides the basic parts needed to structure the budget lines and define both the budgeted and actual amounts.
+   The *BudgetLineMixin* provides the basic parts needed to structure the budget lines and define both the budgeted and actual amounts.

 Copy Budgets
 ============